rexshijaku/Lotor/README.md

 In Lotor/lotor_output are created temporary (cached) files and those which sum up the crawl process.
 For example folder results contains files such : albanian_domains.csv, nonalbanian_domains.csv, likely_albanian_domains.html and likely_multilingual.htm  which give information about the domains previously crawled.

+This project can be generalized into more than one language.